Three Sheepdog Puppies Were Found Alive After an Avalanche in Italy

 Five days ago, an avalanche struck a hotel central Italy’s Abruzzo region—leaving seven dead and many others missing.
 But on Monday, rescuers found three sheepdog puppies alive under the rubble, raising hopes that the 22 people who are still missing will be found alive, too.

-The dogs—all shaggy white Abruzzo sheepdog puppies—are proof that there’s still air pockets in the collapsed building, the Guardian reports.
+The dogs—all shaggy white Abruzzo sheepdog puppies—are proof that there were still air pockets in the collapsed building, the Guardian reports.
 Finding them raised hopes, even as rescuers found a seventh human body.

 “[It’s] an important sign of life, which gives us hope,” Firefighter Fabio Jerman told the Guardian.